Outdoor gear: Equipment for on the road

 When camping, comfort is often the biggest consideration for your gear, while low weight and small pack size are important when you're walking, mountaineering or climbing.
 Many useful objects have versatile uses for camping as well as hillwalking and Alpine use.

 Size and design of the perfect rucksack depends on what it will be used for and the length of the trip.
-Lightweight daypacks, walking rucksacks and ultralight backpacks are perfect for day hikes or weekend trips.
-A larger travel backpack or backpacker rucksack offer enough space for extended trips.
+Lightweight daypacks, hiking backpacks and ultralight backpacks are perfect for day hikes or weekend trips.
+A larger camping backpack or backpacker rucksack offer enough space for extended trips.

 MTB backpacks and road bike backpacks sit particularly tight to the back and similarly to Alpine rucksacks are narrow and ensure good freedom of movement.
 Waterproof rucksacks and rain covers, which are used over the rucksack, guarantee a dry backpack even in heavy rain.
 Special kids' backpacks also offer colourful designs for smaller hikers as well as a great carry system.